enigmampc/Game-of-Zones/docs/gaia-tutorials/deploy-testnet.md

 cd $HOME

 # Initialize the genesis.json file that will help you to bootstrap the network
-gaiad init --chain-id=testing testing
+enigmagozd init --chain-id=testing testing

 # Create a key to hold your validator account
-gaiacli keys add validator
+enigmagozcli keys add validator

 # Add that key into the genesis.app_state.accounts array in the genesis file
 # NOTE: this command lets you set the number of coins.
 Make sure this account has some coins
 # with the genesis.app_state.staking.params.bond_denom denom, the default is staking
-gaiad add-genesis-account $(gaiacli keys show validator -a) 1000000000stake,1000000000validatortoken
+enigmagozd add-genesis-account $(enigmagozcli keys show validator -a) 1000000000stake,1000000000validatortoken

 # Generate the transaction that creates your validator
-gaiad gentx --name validator
+enigmagozd gentx --name validator

 # Add the generated bonding transaction to the genesis file
-gaiad collect-gentxs
+enigmagozd collect-gentxs

-# Now its safe to start `gaiad`
+# Now its safe to start `enigmagozd`
-gaiad start
+enigmagozd start
 ```

-This setup puts all the data for `gaiad` in `~/.gaiad`.
-You can examine the genesis file you created at `~/.gaiad/config/genesis.json`.
-With this configuration `gaiacli` is also ready to use and has an account with tokens (both staking and custom).
+This setup puts all the data for `enigmagozd` in `~/.enigmagozd`.
+You can examine the genesis file you created at `~/.enigmagozd/config/genesis.json`.
+With this configuration `enigmagozcli` is also ready to use and has an account with tokens (both staking and custom).

 ## Multi-node, Local, Automated Testnet